 Mindfulness for Kids

 Kids aren’t always as excited as we are when it comes to mindfulness practices.
 Meditation and yoga don’t usually excite children.
 However, there is a lot to gain from learning how to harvest mindfulness on their own.
 It is so important to give kids the tools to help them fend off negative thoughts and behaviors, build self-confidence, focus, and treat others and themselves with respect and appreciation for the rest of their lives.
+Before we jump into it, please take a moment to pin this post to your homeschool board.

 Mindfulness is on trend